About USC Gould

 - "Sea-Level Rise, Storm Surge, and Public Health," in Climate Change, Public Health, and the Law (Michael Burger & Justin Gundlach, eds.)
 (Cambridge University Press, 2018).

-- "The Regulatory Shifting Baseline Syndrome: Vaccines, Generational Amnesia, and the Shifting Perception of Risks in Public Law Regimes," 21 Yale Journal of Health Law, Policy, and Ethics (forthcoming 2022). - (SSRN)
+- "The Regulatory Shifting Baseline Syndrome: Vaccines, Generational Amnesia, and the Shifting Perception of Risks in Public Law Regimes," 21 Yale Journal of Health Law, Policy, and Ethics (2022). - (SSRN)

-- "Promoting 'Climate Change Plus' Industries Through the Administrative State: The Case of Marine Aquaculture," Yale Journal on Regulation (forthcoming 2022). - (SSRN)
+- "Promoting 'Climate Change Plus' Industries Through the Administrative State: The Case of Marine Aquaculture," Yale Journal on Regulation (2022). - (SSRN)

 - "How Law Structures Public Participation in Environmental Decision Making: A Comparative Approach," (with Sanne Akerboom) Environmental Policy and Governance (2022). - (www)